Emerald Oiling: The Refining Process and Its Impact On Pricing

 Of all the clear green beryl crystals mined across every continent, there are very few ‘gem quality’ emeralds.
 Indeed, the highest quality stones are bestowed with complex internal crystal structures, known as “garden-like” inclusions.
 In spite of the fact that an emerald with attractive defects is occasionally valued no lower than its defect-free counterparts with their thick, smooth colour, we nevertheless try to correct the natural “mistakes” in the defective stone, making what seems to us to be unattractive a little less noticeable.
 This is achieved by filling emeralds along possible fault lines with cedar oil or natural resin, known as “Canadian balsam”.

 As far back as Ancient Egypt, the process of fracture filling this wonderful gemstone has been documented in scrolls and other ancient texts.
 Typically, the preferred method to clarity enhance an emerald is through the filling of natural fissures and fractures with natural cedar oil or Canada balsam, although other more permanent methods do exist.
-Unlike the treatment applied to sapphires and rubies, most forms of enhancing the aesthetic appearance of an emerald are reversible. – George Smith, co-founder of International Emerald Exchange (IEEX), a company involved in the manufacture and export of some of the finest Colombian emeralds
+Unlike the treatment applied to sapphires and rubies, most forms of enhancing the aesthetic appearance of an emerald are reversible. – George Smith, Co-Founder of International Emerald Exchange (IEEX)

 If oiling emeralds is only a temporary solution, why is it still the most common treatment?
 It’s because this viscous liquid has the unique ability to penetrate even the smallest cracks and imperfections and make them less visible (it does so because of its almost identical refractive index).
 This gives it the ‘edge’ over other methods.